weeksie/pfa.nyc/web/static/markdown/how-does-it-work.md

 ## Getting to know the code and the business

-Next up, unless this is a green field project, I'll spend time understanding where the code is at.
+Next up, unless this is a green field project, I'll spend time understanding the codebase.
 Bugfixes and small features.
-In the process I'll get an idea for where the business is at and how good the communication lines are between stakeholders and production.
+In the process I'll get an idea for where the business is and how good the communication lines are between stakeholders and production.

 ## The work